DSpace/dspace-angular/README.md

 If you run into odd test errors, see the Angular guide to debugging tests: https://angular.io/guide/test-debugging

+Run single unit test

+Edit `src/test.ts` file to load only the file for testing.
 ### E2E Tests

 E2E tests (aka integration tests) use [Cypress.io](https://www.cypress.io/).
 Configuration for cypress can be found in the `cypress.json` file in the root directory.